yxqd/luban/core/docs/language-core.rst

 Minimalist approach
 """""""""""""""""""
-Try to find the most compact conceptual structure sufficient to describe a sophisticated, dynamic, and mordern user interface.
+We strived to find the most compact conceptual structure sufficient to describe a sophisticated, dynamic, and mordern user interface.